The Death of Koschei the Deathless: The animal suitors

+In Sámi tales, the animal suitors are a raven, a seal, and reindeer Myandash, while in Bashkir tales they are a bear, a golden eagle and a vulture, and three magpies in a Karelian story.

 It has been suggested that the tale type ATU 552 may have been derived from an original form that closely resembles ATU 554, "The Grateful Animals", and, in turn, ATU 554 and ATU 302, "Devil's Heart in the Egg", would show a deeper connection due to the presence of animal helpers.
 Further relations are seen between both tale types, type ATU 301 and its subtypes, "Three Stolen Princesses" and "Jean de l'Ours", and ATU 650, "Strong Hans"/"Strong John".
 (Note: A similar combination of tale types occurs in a tale collected from a Siberian storyteller in the early 1980s and published in 1993, in Russia.
 The collector, however, attributed this particular combination to the story-weaving abilities of the teller.)
 (Note: Another combination of types (AT 650A, AT 302 and AT 301B) was found in an Uigur tale published in China in 1962.)

 The forbidden room

 Czech scholar Karel Horálek mentioned that tale type AaTh 552 ("specially in Slavic variants") shows the motif of the hero opening, against his wife's orders, a door or the dungeon and liberating a Giant or Ogre that kills him.

 According to professor Andreas Johns, scholar Carl Wilhelm von Sydow distinguished a Slavic oikotype of the narrative (also present in Hungarian variants): the hero is warned against opening a door, which he does anyway.
 The hero sees an imprisoned ogre to whom he gives water and releases him.
 The ogre's next act is to kidnap the hero's wife.